CUSTOMIZE OUR LEADERSHIP PROGRAM FOR YOUR WOMEN STUDENTS

 The social action phase of the program runs for three months.
 During this time:

-- Students select projects which are usually events serving a need at the College or local community.
+Students select projects which address needs at the College or local community.

 At projects completion students make presentations to the class and College representatives.